CSIprinceton/workshop-july-2022/hands-on-sessions/day-2/6-dp-gen/README.md

-Instruction for day 1 of the tutorial
+A Hands-on Introduction to DP-GEN
 ===
-#### July 13 @ Princeton CSI center
+#### July 8, 2022 @ Princeton CSI center
-##### Tutors: Yixiao Chen (Princeton PACM), Marcos Calegari Andrade (Princeton CHEM), Linfeng Zhang (Princeton PACM)
+#### Session Instructor: Yifan Li
+#### Tutors: Kehan Cai, Ruiqi Gao, Zachary Goldsmith, Dina Kussainova, Yifan Li, Pablo Piaggi, Pinchen Xie, Chunyi Zhang

 # Aim and plan
 The aim of this 2-hour hands-on session is to show you how to use DP-GEN at the basic level.

 We will use the example of a single methane molecule and go through the whole DP-GEN process that 1) uses DeePMD-kit for training; 2) uses LAMMPS to explore the configuration space; and 3) uses QE to do ab initio calculations and prepare the training data.
-The output will be a uniformly accurate Deep Potential model for the methane molecule.
+The output will be a uniformly accurate Deep Potential model for the **methane** molecule.

 # Learning outcomes
 Once this tutorial is completed, students will be able to: